zhangmengrui/qsi-tk/example.md

 # Summary

 This paper introduces a Monte Carlo-based educational toolkit for probability and statistics-related courses.
+We have published it as an open-sourced project to benefit a broad range of peer researchers and educators.
+The toolkit provides an empirical way to solve complex probability problems.
+It can intuitively illustrate the specific distribution that a particular experiment or test statistic follows.
 It contains three modules.
 (1) The “experiments” module provides simulations for classical numeric or probability problems, e.g., Buffon's needle puzzle and the locker problem.
 (2) The “distributions” module uses simulations to generate common distributions, e.g., Benford, Poisson, and Zipf.
 (3) The “samplings” module illustrates the sampling distributions of hypothesis test statistics, e.g., the chi-squared statistic in Pearson's GOF test and the F statistic in ANOVA.
 This toolkit provides an empirical and intuitive alternative to formal math proofs for complex probability problems.
 Until now, it has been used in higher education courses for three years and was positively reviewed by both peer educators and undergraduate students.
 In the next development milestone, we will (1) extend API to support more experiments and sampling distributions, and (2) provide a dedicated cross-platform desktop or web GUI (based on tk-inter or Flask) to make the toolkit more user-friendly.

 # Statement of need